ShouldprobablylearnCPP/Digiffice/README.md

 - The master branch is the branch where the current release of Digiffice is.
 Currently, Digiffice is pre-release so the master branch will not contain a release version yet

 === 4 - Licensing ===
-- While Digiffice is open-source, it is under the CC0 1.0 (Creative Commons 0) license.
+- Digiffice is under the CC0 1.0 (Creative Commons 0) license.

 WHAT TO EXPECT:

 === 1 - All in one application ===
-A single copy of Digiffice will have all applications available - the list and names of these will be revealed at a later date.
+- A single copy of Digiffice will have all applications available - the list and names of these will be revealed at a later date.

 === 2 - Ease of use ===
-One of the main advantages of Digiffice is that it will be very user friendly - the login process is simple, and the homepage will be easy to navigate - you can access your apps, settings and more from there.
+- One of the main advantages of Digiffice is that it will be very user friendly - the login process is simple, and the homepage will be easy to navigate - you can access your apps, settings and more from there.

 === 3 - Compatibility ===
-While the list of supported Operating systems is not available yet, it will be compatible with many, even some legacy ones.
+- While the list of supported Operating systems is not available yet, it will be compatible with many, even some legacy ones.
 While it won't be compatible with everything, I am aiming for at least 90% of PCs to be able to run it.

+=== 4 - UI ===
+- The Interface of Digiffice will be similar to that of other office software programs, however it may look slightly different.
+Despite this, it will still be easy to figure out and use.

 FAQs: